wilkens/british-fiction-geo-gender/learning-the-data/README.md

   * [`./bin/geo2db.sh`](./bin/geo2db.sh) - create an SQLite database (geographics.db) from geo.csv
   * [`./bin/gender2db.sh`](./bin/gender2db.sh) - create an SQLite database (genders.db) from gender.csv

 Be forewarned.
-The .csv files must exist in the ./etc directory before the .sh scripts will work.
+The .csv/.tsv files must exist in the ./etc directory before the .sh scripts will work.
 Moreover, the .sh scripts will really only work on Linux/Macintosh computers.
 With minor tweaking, they can work on Windows-based computers too.
 (Software is never done, and if it were, then it would be called "hardware".)
 On the other hand, the problem to solve is not really the creation of the databases as much as understanding of their content, which is the purpose of the second group.

 The second group of scripts &amp; supporting files are used to query the databases.
 Each script is really a front-end to a set of SQL statements directed at a specific database: